-Helping to ensure every participant can enjoy the game in a safe, fair and enjoyable environment, the online pages feature policies and details on how to report concerns, as well as social media guidance and essential news, plus forthcoming free workshops.
+Helping to ensure every participant can enjoy the game in a safe, fair and enjoyable environment, our website features policies and details on how to report concerns, as well as social media guidance and essential news.

 * Safeguarding Policies and Reporting Concerns: ongoing work to make the game as safe and enjoyable as possible, led by The FA, the game’s governing body

 * Social Media Guidance: in today’s world, safeguarding children and young people applies as much online as it does face-to-face